newcleo-dev-team/lbh15/docs/source/readme_full.rst

 The dimensionless Prandtl number (:math:`Pr`) can be queried as instance attribute as well.

-The thermo-chemical properties implemented in the updated package are listed in table :numref:`tablethermochemicalprop`.
+The thermo-chemical properties implemented in the updated package are listed in :numref:`tablethermochemicalprop`.

-.. list-table:: lbh15 thermo-chemical properties from the handbook edited by OECD/NEA
+.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA.
+   :class: longtable
    :widths: 50 25 25 25 25 25
    :name: tablethermochemicalprop
    :header-rows: 1